LF-digitala-kanaler/LFDS/content/components/web/data-visualization/area-graph.md

 ---
 template: ComponentPage
-category: Data Visualization
 title: Area Graph
+intro: "Area graphs are very similar to line graphs.
+They can be used to track changes over time for one or more groups. "
 description: Area graphs are very similar to line graphs.
 Area graphs are good to use when you are tracking the changes in two or more related groups that make up one whole category.
 previewImage: /img/graphs-and-charts.svg
-intro: "Area graphs are very similar to line graphs.
-They can be used to track changes over time for one or more groups. "
-backgroundColor: "#ffffff"
+category: Data Visualization
 tabs:
   - content: >-
       ## How to use